-As Cuban writer Ivan Garcia put it, “Her voice is still lush, as it was when she sang in her parents’ dressing room.
+As Cuban writer Ivan Garcia put it “Her voice is still lush, as it was when she sang in her parents’ dressing room.
 In Cuba, some things are lacking.
 But we do have Omara Portuondo.
-She still lives in an apartment overlooking the sweep of the Malecon in Havana, and even if her dynamic career slows down it’s hard to imagine she won’t be lured out to some of her old haunts like the Café Cantante or the Tropicana.”
+She still lives in an apartment overlooking the sweep of the Malecon in Havana, and even if her dynamic career slows down it’s hard to imagine she won’t be lured out to some of her old haunts like the Café Cantante or the Tropicana.

-— from a biography by Peter Culshaw
+- Peter Culshaw